Confidence Intervals for Descriptive Statistics

 resample1 |> select(mde_status) |> summarize(prop_positive = mean(mde_status))

-Now, instead of drawing one resample, let’s draw 30 resamples.
-The table below presents the proportion of students who reported a past-year MDE in each of the 30 resamples (indexed by the variable replicate in the code below).
+Now, instead of drawing one resample, let’s draw 30 resamples — and then compute the proportion of adolescents with a past-year MDE in each of the 30 resamples.
+The table below presents the proportions (indexed by the variable replicate).
 Please scan through and notice that, although each resample produces a slightly different proportion, they are all quite similar.

 resamples_30 <-